rlecoder/member-claims-api-qa/README.md

-# Member Claims API — Manual QA Practice Project
+# Member Claims API — Manual QA Project

-This project is a manual QA practice repository based on a simplified health insurance claims system.
-The API supports member lookup and claim tracking functionality.
+This repository contains manual QA testing work for a simplified health insurance claims API.
+The API supports basic member lookup and claim retrieval functionality.

-Testing focuses on validating API behavior against documented business rules and verifying sample data using SQL queries.
+Testing focuses on validating API behavior against documented business rules and verifying sample data through SQL-based checks.
+Mock responses are used to simulate backend behavior.

-This project is intended to demonstrate entry-level QA skills rather than represent a production system.
+This project is intended to demonstrate entry-level QA testing skills.

 ---

 ## Project Scope

-The following areas were tested:
+Testing covered the following areas:

 - Member lookup by ID
 - Claim retrieval and filtering